 How it works

 Nowadays, the dog training scene is divided between two often conflicting schools.
-Traditional trainers on one hand that mostly use punishment and more modern trainers on the other hand that use mostly rewards.
-A third category of trainers trainers also claim using positive reinforcement while still using choke chains and e-collars.
-At Bright Animals, we take pride in using a humane and science based approach.
+Traditional trainers, on one hand, that mostly use punishment and more modern trainers, on the other hand, that use mostly rewards.
+The third category of trainers also claims using positive reinforcement while still using choke chains and e-collars.
+At Bright Animals, we take pride in using a humane and science-based approach.